Cryptveil/Cryptveil/README.md

 Currently work as a Network ADM/Operator.

-My current goal is to become a DevOps Engineer.
+My current goal is to become a DevOps Engineer or Software Engineer.

 Always improving something about myself, always struggling no matter how hard things get.